 All of us at Bergstrom-Mahler Museum of Glass profoundly thank you for your past support.
 In these uncertain times, know that YOUR museum is strong and thriving due in great part to your efforts and philanthropic spirit.
-Please consider Bergstrom-Mahler Museum of Glass in your year-end giving plans this year.
-Now more than ever, we need your support to continue to provide the robust programs and outreach to serve the community.
-Typically, at this time of the year, we would look back and share significant achievements.
-However, 2020 has proven a challenging year and one that has provided unique opportunities for BMMOG to be flexible and pivot with new initiatives.
-Since July, some of our new initiatives have included:
+Please consider Bergstrom-Mahler Museum of Glass in your giving plans this year.
+Now more than ever, we need your support to continue to provide robust programs and outreach to serve the community.
+These times have proven challenging and have provided unique opportunities for BMMOG to be flexible and adaptive with new initiatives.
+Since July 2020, some of our new initiatives have included:

 These are just a few of the ways in which BMMOG has transformed during these past months.
-We are committed to providing high quality experiences to our community regardless of these global setbacks.
-We ask you to help us continue offering bold visions and experiences in glass by making a 100% tax deductible gift to our year end fund drive.
+We are committed to providing high-quality experiences to our community regardless of these global setbacks.
+We ask you to help us continue offering bold visions and experiences in glass by making a 100% tax-deductible gift to the museum.
 We thank you for being a supporter and advocate for YOUR museum while enabling us to fulfill our mission to serve you.

 For donations of art, please contact Amy Moorefield, Executive Director, at 920.751.4658, x301.

 Mabel R. McClanahan Study Gallery: Leaving a Legacy of Education